peteroupc/html3dutil/doc/H3DU.ArcLengthParamCurve.md

 #### Return Value

 The U coordinate for the given point.
-(Type: Number)
+(Type: number)

 #### Example